-The University of Akron's College of Health Professions (CHP) is comprised of seven schools, Nursing (SON); Speech-Language, Pathology and Audiology; Social Work; Nutrition and Dietetics; Sports Science and Wellness Education; Counseling; and Allied Health Technology.
+The University of Akron's College of Health and Human Sciences (CHHS) is comprised of seven schools, Nursing (SON); School of Allied Health; School of Counseling, School of Disaster Science and Emergency Services; School of Exercise and Nutrition Sciences; School of Social Work and Family Sciences; School of Speech-Language, Pathology and Audiology.

-COLLEGE OF HEALTH PROFESSIONS MISSION STATEMENT
+COLLEGE OF HEALTH AND HUMAN SERVICES MISSION STATEMENT

-The College of Health Professions improves life for individuals, families, and communities by providing health and wellness education with appropriate interventions and solutions that are inter-professional, innovative and influential.
+The College of Health and Human Sciences improves life for individuals, families, and communities by providing health and wellness education with appropriate interventions and solutions that are interprofessional, innovative and influential.
 Most importantly, the College prepares students to advance human well-being and to thrive in a rapidly evolving global environment.

-COLLEGE OF HEALTH PROFESSIONS VISION STATEMENT
+COLLEGE OF HEALTH AND HUMAN SERVICES VISION STATEMENT

-With a focus on promoting well-being of individuals, families, and communities and fostering student success, The University of Akron's new College of Health Professions will exemplify excellence in health and wellness education, research, service, and leadership.
+With a focus on promoting well-being of individuals, families, and communities and fostering student success, The University of Akron's new College of Health and Human Sciences will exemplify excellence in health and wellness education, research, service, and leadership.